IF WE CAN’T FIND YOU – WE CAN’T HELP YOU!!!

 If you are moving a mobile home from one location to another, 911 needs to update our map and our database.
 We need to know where you are moving it from and taking it to.
 The parcel numbers are required for us to confirm the transfer.
-Be sure to get your transfer permit from the township or borough and contact 911 so we can update our system.
+Be sure to get your transfer permit from the township or boro and contact 911 so we can update our system.
 Remember, if we can’t find you we can’t help you!

-- All streets will be named and approved by the Municipality and Centre County 911 Addressing.
+• All streets will be named and approved by the Municipality and Centre County 911 Addressing.

 Road Naming Guidelines

-A street name should be easy to read, easy to spell and easy to pronounce & understand so that children can use the name in emergency situations.
-We press for street names to add to the community by promoting local heritage, history and traditions, as well as, reflect local geography and character.
+A street name should be easy to read, easy to spell and easy to pronounce/understand so that children can use the name in emergency situations.
+Street names should add to the community by promoting local historical heritage, promote American history and traditions, as well as, reflect local geography and character.
 Historically used road names should be retained where possible.
 Road names will be denied if it does not meet the following guidelines:

-- No names which may be offensive or contain double meanings – they will be denied.
+1. No names which may be offensive or contain double meanings – they will be denied.

-- Do not use frivolous or complicated words with unconventional spellings – they will be denied.
+3. Do not use frivolous or complicated words with unconventional spellings – they will be denied.

 Street Signs: We encourage the use of public street signs to identify all named roads.

-- Public Street Signs are the responsibility of the municipality.
+Public Street Signs are the responsibility of the municipality.

-- Private Road Signs residents are required to purchase and install signs on their private roads where the municipality does not.
+Private Road Signs residents are required to purchase and install signs on their private roads where the municipality does not.
 Private roads must have their road names approved by the municipality.

-- Vanity Signs are signs a resident will purchase and install to recognize their name, hobby or something of personal interest.
-Samples include Harley Davidson Alley, Buffalo Bills Boulevard, Nascar Raceway, Steeler Boulevard We strongly discourage these signs because they present very dangerous situations.
+Vanity Signs are signs a resident will purchase and install to recognize their name, hobby or something of personal interest.
+Samples include Harley Davidson Alley, Buffalo Bills Blvd, Nascar Raceway, Steeler Blvd.
+We strongly discourage these signs because they present very dangerous situations.
 These are not municipal approved official road names or signs to identify your location.
 They are not part of our 911 emergency map.
 As a result, invalid road names require additional time (delays) in an emergency situation where seconds count!
 Keep all vanity signs closest to the structure, away from the main roads to eliminate confusion.

 The house number shall be reflective, and must a minimum of 6 inches in height and made up of numbers and/or letters contrasting in color of the background on which they are affixed.
 For consistency throughout the county, please place the numbers as near the front entrance as possible and practical, with adequate lighting so the house ID is legible from the sidewalk (if any), street and the opposite side of the road--day or night, during a bad storm or heavy snow fall when visibility is impaired.
 Visibility of your house number is key for finding you quickly.
 Please check with your municipality for their specific requirements.

-- Residences, Townhouse and "In-Town" Businesses, Apartment Buildings: 6 inches, reflective, by the front door, above the garage or both places.
+• Residences, Townhouse and "In-Town" Businesses, Apartment Buildings: 6 inches, reflective, by the front door, above the garage or both places.

 • Private Lanes and Long Driveways: A resident whose house number is not clearly visible from the main road/street must install a reflective road name sign where the driveway meets the main road.
 The letters and/or numbers 4 to 6 inches in height, post height 7 feet.